 The Bachelor of Science in Education degree is awarded to candidates who have met all admission and exit requirements for the Teacher Education Program and have fulfilled the State of Missouri history requirement and all requirements for the BSE degree plan.
-In compliance with Missouri Department of Elementary and Secondary Education (DESE) policy, the Teacher Education Program does not accept any coursework in general education, professional education, or in areas of specialization completed through prior learning experience programs.
+Students seeking Credit for Prior Learning (CPL) for EDU 479/5909 Student Teaching must enroll in 12 or 9 hours of CPL credit.
+This course will include a portfolio assessment by the Director of Student Teaching.
 Eligibility for current Missouri teacher certification and timely program completion are requirements for graduation.